 Algae is one of the most stubborn pool problems.
 Although not harmful, algae can make your pool look dirty.
 So, if you have a commercial pool, algae would decrease your clientele.
 Pool algae multiply very quickly.
 Thus, it would be best to get rid of pool algae during its early stages.
 Fortunately, there are several techniques pool owners can use to eliminate algae in their pools.
 So, does a sand filter remove dead algae?

-Pool experts recommend using a sand filter to eliminate dead algae.
+Pool experts recommend using a sand filter to eliminate dead algae out of all types of pool filters.
 They offer an easy time when getting rid of dead algae.
 Unlike the standard filters with the cartridge, you won’t have to unclog the filter from time to time.
 Moreover, sand filters can get rid of all the pool algae completely.
 Afterward, you can continue enjoying your crystal-clear pool.

 The first step would be to get rid of the visible pool algae using your vacuum.
 Get your automatic pool cleaner from the pool and place it in a safe place.
 Meanwhile, make sure you have balanced water chemistry.
 Then, when the pool is not in use, super chlorinate the pool.
 You can use unstabilized liquid chlorine for super chlorination.
 Leave the pool overnight.